MIntelligence-Group/DBCATS/README.md

 - `--n_recon_bins 1200`: Number of bins for phase reconstruction.

 ### Example for .1D Files
-To specifically run the analysis for .1D files, ensure your `input_files.txt` contains the paths to these files and execute the command as shown above.
+To run the analysis, ensure your `input_files.txt` contains the paths to your files in the specified format(.1D in our case) and execute the above command in the terminal.

 ## Conclusion
 DB-CATS is a powerful tool for researchers looking to delve into the complexities of brain connectivity through fMRI data.
 By utilizing CPCA, this toolkit provides a nuanced view of dynamic connectivity patterns, paving the way for advanced neurological insights.